nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/Snakemake_tutorial/snakemake_1.md

 !!! warning
     When you close the binder, it does not save your work so you need to download any files you want to keep.

 - To download files, right-click the file you want to save, and select 'Download':

     ![](../../images/snakemake_binder_download.png)

 - To close the binder, go to 'File' and click 'Shut Down':

     ![](../../images/snakemake_binder_close.png)

-**2) Use a Mac or high performance computing environment.**
+**B) Use a Mac or high performance computing environment.**

 - For this option, please follow **all** the set up instructions below